 The research into science capital has identified 8 dimensions of science capital which effect a person’s connection and relationship with science.
 Understanding what these influences are can help us to design and deliver learning opportunities which can help more people to engage with science.

-As a museum, we play our part in an ecosystem of STEM learning, where we support and encourage our audiences to extend their learning within and beyond our museums.
+As a group of museums, we play our part in an ecosystem of STEM learning, where we support and encourage our audiences to extend their learning within and beyond our museums.
 We have reflected on the 8 dimensions in our museum context, to identify practical considerations which we can apply to our practice and be used as guiding principles to inform the design and outcomes of our varied experiences and resources.

 Knowledge and understanding about science and how science works.
 Confidence/ ability to use and apply science knowledge, principles, language and scientific processes into everyday life.